 Frequently Asked Questions

 For teachers, your account gives you immediate access to a treasure trove of materials.
 The program works as an all-in-one online curriculum that's at your full disposal.
 You can use it to fuel your day's lessons, showcase videos as needed, and assign both online-based or written practice work.
 Every lesson plan is entirely done for you, including practice tests, chapter tests, and all hand-written step-by-step answer keys.
 All materials are also instantly downloadable for you to print, or to post to your school's LMS.

 Homeschool families use this platform as a comprehensive, easy-to-use online course.
 Students jump right in and learn, section by section.

 Reasons for obtaining this program are as unique as people themselves.
-How about parents who retain access to the course materials, for whenever their children need immediate support in a high school or college class?
+How about parents who retain access to the course materials, for whenever their children need immediate support in a high school, college, or home school math class?
 Or grandparents who use this program to bolster their own understanding, so that they may be active participants in their grandchildren's education?
 Just spectacular.